This is shapr

 plot(explanation)

-See the vignette for further examples.
+See the vignette for further basic usage examples.

 All feedback and suggestions are very welcome.
 Details on how to contribute can be found here.
 If you have any questions or comments, feel free to open an issue here.